Mimaaa/MyWorkflow/README.md

 - Google Speed Insights

 # Anything essential that's missing?
 Please let me know.
-It's always nice to fresh up on some knowledge before needing to change certain things afterwards.
+It's always nice to fresh up on some knowledge instead of needing to change all kinds of stuff after building something.